evanx/mpush-redis/README.md

 ### Related projects

-While this is a standalone utility for a specific requirement, it is conceptually related to my "Redex" framework for Redis-based messaging - see https://github.com/evanx/redex.

-Note that this service was simplified by removing message monitoring features.
-Those will be available in a related service - see https://github.com/evanx/mdispatch-redis.

-Also, the capability to configure different Redis instances for output lists was removed.
-In order to guarantee delivery, clearly this service must use `multi` to atomically push the messages to all output queues atomically.

-Moving messages to a remote Redis instance, is a different problem - namely, reliable/guaranteed delivery.
-This will be addressed in an upcoming `vpush-redis` service.
-That name is an acronym for "value push," since it's purpose is to push a Redis "value" to a remote instance "reliably."

 #### vpush-redis

+An upcoming `vpush-redis` service will "reliably" move messages to a "remote" Redis queue.

+That name is an acronym for "value push," since it's purpose is to push a Redis value

 The `vpush` microservice must:
 - be configured with one input and one output queue on different Redis URLs
 - retry delivery of each message indefinitely
-- process at most one message at a time, across all shared-state replica service instances
+- process at most one message at a time, across all replica service instances

-They must be on separate Redis instances, since it would not use `multi.`
+They must be on separate Redis instances, since it will not use `multi.`

-##### lpush-redis
+#### lpush-redis

-As such, we might implement another service, namely `lpush,` for input and output queues that must be on the same Redis instance.
-This implementation would `multi.`
+We will implement another service, namely `lpush,` for the case where input and output queues are on the same Redis instance.
+This implementation will use `multi.`

+#### Redex

+While this is a standalone utility for a specific requirement, it is conceptually related to my "Redex" framework for Redis-based messaging - see https://github.com/evanx/redex.

 ### Multiple repos vs a unified toolkit

 It might make more sense to combine the various services e.g. `mpush` vs `lpush` et al, into a toolkit, i.e. in one repo.

 However, the idea of "immutable microservices" appeals to me.
 We'll see how that goes.
-Probably I will also combine them into one toolkit to rule them all.

 ### Further plans